HoGentTIN/elnx-sme/README.md

 - Student: NAME
 - Repository: https://github/com/USER/REPO

-The goal of this assignment is to set up the infrastructure for a Small/Medium Enterprise (SME) using the [Ansible](https://ansible.com/) configuration management system.
+The goal of this assignment is to set up the infrastructure for a Small/Medium Enterprise (SME) in a virtualized environment using the [Ansible](https://ansible.com/) configuration management system.
+When you're finished, you should be able to recreate the entire infrastructure *from scratch* using a minimum of manual interventions, ideally a single command.

 This repository contains the assignments, some scaffolding code to get you started, and automated acceptance tests to validate whether your solutions conforms to the specifications.

-The scaffolding code is based on [ansible-skeleton](https://github.com/bertvv/ansible-skeleton), a framework for quickly setting up a development and testing environment powered by [Vagrant](https://vagrantup.com).
+The scaffolding code is based on [ansible-skeleton](https://github.com/bertvv/ansible-skeleton), a framework for quickly setting up an Ansible development and testing environment powered by [Vagrant](https://vagrantup.com).

 ## Overview